 How to Assess the Value of a Car

 None of these resources will necessarily tell you the exact price you’ll get, but they can give you some necessary context.
-You may also want to look at listed prices for similar cars in your area.
+It may also be helpful to look at the listed prices for similar cars in your area.

 How the Value of Your Car Changes Over Time

-You also have to consider maintenance costs over time.
+Also factor in maintenance costs over time.
 Consumer Reports surveyed customers to create detailed accounts of different cars’ maintenance costs over time, so you can factor those averages into your calculations.

 Car Financing Options

 The biggest cost of a car is often the car loan itself.
 Once you make all the monthly payments (plus interest), you’ll eventually own the car outright.
 But until then, the car loan is an ongoing cost that has to be factored into your budget.

 Car dealerships are typically designed to help get you a car loan quickly, sometimes even if you don’t have great credit.
 You can sometimes even sign a car loan and drive off in your new car the same day.

-Banks, on the other hand, often offer better interest rates and more favorable terms when applying with them directly, but the application process can be more involved and definitely take longer.
-The average five-year (60-month) car loan had a 4.79% interest rate in September 2018 , and the average loan amount was $31,099.
+Banks, on the other hand, may offer more competitive interest rates or more favorable terms when applying with them directly, but the application process can be more involved and take longer.
+Generally, borrowers using financing from a bank or credit union, will get pre-approved for a car loan prior to heading to the dealer.

-Another option for financing a car is not to get an auto loan at all, but rather to take out a personal loan.
+Another option for financing a car is not to get an auto loan at all, but rather to take out an unsecured personal loan.
 A personal loan can be taken out to pay for any number of personal expenses—home repairs, debt consolidation, or a new car.
 On the flip side, a car loan can only be used to pay for a car.

-Car loans are tied directly to the car, which means that the car is the asset that secures the loan (also known as “collateral”).
+Car loans are secured by the car, which means that the car is the asset that secures the loan (also known as “collateral”).
 Until it’s paid off in full, you don’t own the car, and if you default, the lender could seize your car.

 You also can get pre-qualified for a personal loan before going into the dealership, so you will have an idea of how much buying power you have.
 (Though keep in mind that pre-qualifications aren’t a done deal, so the loan offer is still subject to change.)

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

-No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.